Mind the Gap... or Not? How Translation Errors and Evaluation Details Skew Multilingual Results: Examples of Wrong and Ambiguous English Questions

 \begin{quote} Carlos is planting a lemon tree.
 The tree will cost \$90 to plant.
 Each year it will grow 7 lemons, which he can sell for \$1.5 each.
 It costs \$3 a year to water and feed the tree.
 How many years will it take before he starts earning money on the lemon tree? \end{quote}

 The question asks, ``How many years will it take \textit{before} he starts earning money?"
 He starts earning a net profit (i.e., his net position becomes positive) \textbf{during} Year 13.
 After a long talk with some native English speakers, we all agreed the question is ambiguous because you can make a good case for both 12 and 13.
+We rephrased the question to: ``In which year will he start making an overall profit on the lemon tree?'' to remove this ambiguity.